 What Is Confidence?

 Confidence is not about being perfect, it’s about embracing your flaws (yes, it’s actually possible).
-Confidence is not about always being right, it’s about making mistakes and learning from them.
+Self-confidence is not about always being right, it’s about making mistakes and learning from them.

-And confidence isn’t something that can be achieved overnight – it takes time to build.
+And self-esteem isn’t something that can be achieved overnight – it takes time to build.
 But when you’re confident, every day becomes an opportunity for personal growth.

 A confident person is someone who feels in control, accepts themselves, and refuses to worry about what others think.
-They’re also able to take responsibility for their own potential so they can manage their work-life balance.
-Here are a few habits that confident people have which you can adopt too.
+They’re also able to take responsibility for their potential so they can manage their work-life balance.
+Here are a few habits that confident people have that you can adopt too.

-Confident people don’t need to be right all the time.
-In fact, being infallible can often lead to confidence issues down the road.
+If you’re confident, you don’t need to be right all the time.
+Being infallible can often lead to a lack of confidence down the road.

 One of the surprising habits of confident people is that they can change their minds when the situation changes.